 Protecting the most vulnerable

-In Liberia , Syria, Tanzania, Kosovo and many other countries around the world where mothers and children are at risk, we focus on local health workers, supporting them with the resources they need to expand local health facilities and services, giving more mothers and their children a safer path to a healthier future.
+In Liberia , Kosovo, India and many other countries around the world, including the U.S., where mothers and children are at risk, we focus on local health workers, supporting them with the resources they need to expand local health facilities and services, giving more mothers and their children a safer path to a healthier future. #Health4Mom

 1093 healthy babies

-In the past year, 1093 babies have been delivered in new maternal and child health facilities supported by Americares in Liberia
+In one year, 1093 babies were delivered in new maternal and child health facilities supported by Americares in Liberia

-25,000 people have flocked to remote Grand Bassa County, Liberia: diamonds.
+Q: Why have 25,000 people flocked to remote Grand Bassa County, Liberia?
+A: Diamonds.
 If you sift enough sand, you might find a few tiny gems or even a large one, enough carats to make you rich or able to build a house.
 John Logan Town exists because of this dream.
 Five years ago it was just a place to cross the river.
 The town's health clinic is the other reason people walk four hours or more to reach John Logan Town.
 Originally built to isolate Ebola cases (there were none here thankfully), it's now supported by Americares to provide primary care with a focus on maternal, newborn and child health.
 A gem of hope by the river.

 "Let the light continue to shine in the community.
 Don't let the light go out."